frankischilling/cupidex/README.md

 # CupidFM - file editing

-CupidFM is a terminal-based file manager implemented in C, using the `ncurses` library for the user interface.
-It provides features like directory navigation, file preview, and displaying file information.
+CupidFM is a terminal-based file manager implemented in C. It uses the `ncurses` library for the user interface, providing features like directory navigation, directory tree preview, file preview, file editing, and file information display.

 ## Features